-To my knowledge, the books listed below do not exist.
+To my knowledge, the medical books listed below do not exist.
 If you have the talent and/or resources, please consider writing one of them.
 If you believe that any of these books does exist, please send me any information you can about them.

 - A comprehensive multilevel 12-lead EKG book, one that takes the reader from novice to expert and covers diagnosis and management of relevant clinical scenarios.